The level of preparation for a new website project in contingent on the intended depth and richness of the site.

-When I say deep and rich, I’m saying the most successful websites provide the most value to the user and the internet as a whole.
-If a website can embody that concept, then it will likely serve the purpose intended for it.
-The purpose intended for most websites are sharing content, promoting a brand, or driving sales.
+The most successful websites provide the most value to the user and the internet as a whole.
+If a website can embody that concept, then it will likely serve it’s intended purpose.
+The purpose intended for most websites is either content marketing, brand promotion, driving sales, and a combination of such.

-When I talk to my potential clients who are looking to have a website built, I ask them to consider the following;
+When I meet with potential clients who are interested in a new website design project, I ask them to consider the following;

 - How many visitors a day are you “realistically” expecting to traffic your site?